connectbo/Publication-Management-System-RENCI/README.md

 ### Prerequisites

-Before using the protoype version, you need to install.
+Before using the protoype version, you need to install npm and docker.
 ```
 npm install npm@latest -g
 ```